python-pillow/Pillow/docs/installation.rst

 OS X Installation
 -----------------

 We provide binaries for OS X in the form of `Python Wheels <http://wheel.readthedocs.org/en/latest/index.html>`_.
-Alternatively you can compile Pillow from soure with XCode.
+Alternatively you can compile Pillow from source with XCode.

 The easiest way to install external libraries is via `Homebrew <http://brew.sh/>`_.
 After you install Homebrew, run::